teklynk/twitch_chat_alerts/README.md

 ### Style Sheet

-assets/css/alerts.css [My actual CSS](https://privatebin.teklynk.com/?e894282d2430870c#GioeYqd4CnrBMzhr2L95Krn44DGFrKjafHa3Ni6W2udj)
+assets/css/alerts.css

-Each command is set as a class name on the alertItem div so that you can add custom css for each alert if needed.
+Each command is set as a class name on the ".alertItem" div so that you can add custom css for each alert if needed.

 Example of how to add custom styling to the command called "hello".